 Roomba 600 series is considered as one of the most successful lines manufactured by iRobot.
-Till today, Roomba 650 is the best-selling robotic vacuum released on the market and can be called the most reliable one.
+Till today, Roomba 650 is the best-selling robotic vacuum ever released on the market and can also be called the most reliable one.

 Like Roomba 650, the 620 model is quite good and has thousands of satisfied customers.
 The interesting question is how these two models compare and which of them is a superior smart floor cleaner.